 Plastics: Material-Specific Data

-Plastics are found in nondurable products, such as disposable diapers, trash bags, cups, utensils, medical devices and household items like such as shower curtains.
+Plastics are found in nondurable products, such as disposable diapers, trash bags, cups, utensils, medical devices and household items such as shower curtains.
 The plastic food service items are generally made of clear or foamed polystyrene, while trash bags are made of high-density polyethylene (HDPE) or low-density polyethylene (LDPE).
 A wide variety of other resins are used in other nondurable goods.
 See definitions of durable goods, nondurable goods, and containers and packaging.

 Plastic resins are also used in a variety of container and packaging products, such as PET beverage bottles, HDPE bottles for milk and water, and a wide variety of other resin types used in other plastic containers, bags, sacks, wraps and lids.